huggingface/diffusers/examples/advanced_diffusion_training/README_flux.md

 ```

 ### Inference - pure textual inversion
-In this case, we don't load transformer layers as before, since we only optimize the embeddings
+In this case, we don't load transformer layers as before, since we only optimize the text embeddings.
+The output of a textual inversion train run is a
+`.safetensors` file containing the trained embeddings for the new tokens either for the CLIP encoder, or for both encoders (CLIP and T5)

 1. starting with loading the embeddings.
 💡note that here too, if you didn't enable `--enable_t5_ti`, you only load the embeddings to the CLIP encoder